-\\\some patients had >1 comorbidities
+^{}some patients had >1 comorbidities

-The majority (45 subjects or 69.2%) of hemodialysis patients in this study experienced a decline in cognitive function.
-Subjects who experienced disorders were more likely to be found in the group of patients aged >50 years (25 out of 45 subjects or 56%) and females (26 out of 45 subjects or 58%).
+and females (26 out of 45 subjects or 58%).
 Based on education level, the number of subjects who completed elementary school and completed high school were the ones who most often experienced cognitive impairment (13 out of 45 subjects or 29% each).
 The most common comorbidity suffered by research subjects is hypertension (80,0%).